Every Second Counts

 Google’s PageSpeed Insights

 PageSpeed Insights analyzes the content of a web page, then generates suggestions to make that page faster.
-It offers both a mobile and a desktop speed report and includes recommended areas to work on for improved performance.
+It offers a mobile and a desktop speed report and includes recommended areas to improve performance.